limaldeelaka/limaldeelaka.github.io/_pages/projects.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 ---
-Here's a summary of some projects I have worked.
+Here's a summary of some projects I have worked on.
 Please feel free to contact me about any of them.

 {% include feature_row id="feature_row1" type="left" %}
 {% include feature_row id="feature_row2" type="left" %}